Childersburg Police Chief injured in crash - NewsBreak

 Childersburg Police Chief injured in crash

-CHILDERSBURG, Ala. ( WIAT ) — The Childersburg Police Chief was injured in a single-vehicle crash in Childersburg Saturday afternoon.18-year-old killed in Birmingham shooting identified
+CHILDERSBURG, Ala. ( WIAT ) — The Childersburg Police Chief was injured in a single-vehicle crash in Childersburg Saturday afternoon.

 Richard McClelland was taken to UAB Hospital where his condition is being evaluated.